miskatonicstudio/goat/docs/features/interactive_items.rst

 Interactive item contains a collision shape that is detected by raycasts.
 A default collision shape is provided, but you can easily change it.
-You can also configure a sound that will be played when an item is activated.
+You can also configure sounds that will be played randomly when the item is activated.

 **Note: interactive items don't have any visible elements by default.
 If